Abhey16/my_gazebo_tutorials/README.md

 This project implements a ROS 2 system with a publisher node (`MyNode`) and a subscriber node (`SubscriberNode`).
 The publisher sends string messages to the topic `my_topic` and provides a service to update the message content.
 The subscriber receives and processes these messages.

+Additionally, the walker package includes algorithms for controlling robot movement, enabling the robot to execute walking commands.

 ---

 ## Assumptions and Dependencies